Nastel/tnt4j-streams-syslogd/README.md

 * [Apache Maven 3](https://maven.apache.org/)
 * [TNT4J-Streams](https://github.com/Nastel/tnt4j-streams) `core` module in particular

-All other required dependencies are defined in project modules `pom.xml` files.
+All other required dependencies are defined in project [`pom.xml`](./pom.xml) file.
 If maven is running online mode it should download these defined dependencies automatically.

 ### Manually installed dependencies

 **NOTE:** If you have build and installed TNT4J-Streams into Your local maven repository, you don't need to install it manually.

-Some of required and optional dependencies may be not available in public [Maven Repository](http://repo.maven.apache.org/maven2/).
-In this case we would recommend to download those dependencies manually into `lib` directory and install into local maven repository by running maven script `lib/pom.xml` with `package` goal.

 `TNT4J-Streams-Syslogd` project does not require any manually downloaded dependencies at the moment.